Carlos Vélez Rieckehoff: Imprisonment

 On June 10, 1948, a bill was introduced before the Puerto Rican Senate which would restrain the rights of the independence and nationalist movements in the island.
 The Senate at the time was controlled by the PPD and presided by Luis Muñoz Marín.
 The Bill, also known as the "Ley de la Mordaza" (gag Law), made it illegal to display a Puerto Rican flag, to sing a patriotic tune, to talk of independence, and to fight for the independence of the island.
 The Bill which resembled the anti-communist Smith Law passed in the United States, was signed and made into law on June 11, 1948, by the U.S.-appointed governor of Puerto Rico, Jesús T. Piñero and became known as "Ley 53" (Law 53).
 In accordance to the new law, it would be a crime to print, publish, sale, to exhibit or organize or to help anyone organize any society, group or assembly of people whose intentions are to paralyze or destroy the insular government.
-Anyone accused and found guilty of disobeying the law could be sentenced to ten years of prison, be fined $10,000 dollars (US) or both.
+Anyone accused and found guilty of disobeying the law could be sentenced to ten years of prison, be fined US$10,000, or both.
 According to Dr. Leopoldo Figueroa, a member of the Puerto Rico House of Representatives, the law was repressive and was in violation of the First Amendment of the US Constitution which guarantees Freedom of Speech.
 He pointed out that the law as such was a violation of the civil rights of the people of Puerto Rico.

 In the 1950s, Nationalist meetings were outlawed.
 When Vélez Rieckehoff and other members of the party were detained by the police and asked about their political affiliations, he acknowledged that he was a member of the Nationalist Party.
 Rieckehoff was arrested, along with Don Pedro Albizu Campos and other Nationalists, and served three years in prison.